 3. Soothe your stomach with Aloe Vera Juice

+Aloe vera is one of the best remedy in heartburn remedies.
 Aloe Vera juice has been used for centuries for soothing the irritated esophagus and relieving heartburn.
 Aloe Vera Juice especially formulated for drinking is available in drug stores.
 Aloe vera juice reduces inflammation and heals the gastrointestinal tract.
 It removes toxins from the body and boosts digestion.

 A study in 2015 which was published in the Journal of Traditional Chinese Medicine reports that Aloe Vera juice can reduce the heartburn and symptoms of acid reflux without any side effects.
 Researchers said that Aloe vera act as an anti-inflammatory agent which reduces acid production in the stomach.